 Stories are a bedtime staple for most families.
 It is a fun and engaging part of a nightly routine that helps to calm kids down from a busy day.
 Who doesn’t like snuggling down under the covers for a good story?!
-Aside from bedtime stories, consider incorporating storytelling into play time.
+In addition to bedtime stories, consider incorporating storytelling into play time.
 A great way to do this is to use props like our Little Friends 4" dolls or Puppets.
-This adds another element to the story and allows children to engage those growing imaginations even more using tangible objects.
+Open-ended toys and props add an interactive element to the story and allow children to engage those growing imaginations even more!

 Here are 7 reasons to incorporate even more storytelling into your daily parenting or caregiving routine:

 If you are a parent or care for children, you know that it can often be challenging to hold a kid's attention for long.
 But having a regular storytelling time with your child can help improve their listening skills through practice.
 Over time they will become more attentive and their focus will improve.
 This is a skill that will become even more important once they start attending school.